icaroribeiro/hash-code-challenge/README.md

 The inclusion of promotional products is a procedure that can be performed when creating, or even updating, a promotion.

-With this idea in mind, a promotion is only valid for products that are associated with it.
+With this in mind, a promotion is only valid for products that are associated with it.
 That is, if there is a discount related to a particular promotion, it is **only** applicable to products that are associated with it.
-Because of that, all other products that are not related to the promotion will not have any reduction of values.
+Because of that, all other products that are also registered, but are not related to any promotion, will not have any reduction of values.

-In addition, each promotion must have a unique value for the **code** field.
-In this context, to set up the promotion of discounted dates, its code field **must** be filled out with **DISCOUNTEDDATES**.

 #### Obtainment of a Promotion by its id